earlvanze/Paragon-MLS-API-Interface/README.md

 By using Chrome's <i>Inspect Element</i> > <i>Network</i> feature, I found out about the API and proceeded to spend an entire weekend to essentially reverse-engineer how it works.
-By understanding the undocumented API, theoretically, I could create my own Zillow or StreetEasy.
+By understanding the public CollabLink API with little to no public documentation, I could theoretically create my own Zillow or StreetEasy.
 But that's beyond the scope of this git repo.

-Enjoy!
+## Enjoy!